 Don’t let the value of a solid brand strategy fall by the wayside; if your business is growing, evolving, and adapting to a changing market, make sure that your brand changes with you.

 We’ve broken down five signs your business needs a rebrand:

-Since your business started you may have outgrown your original mission or direction.
-Consider Amazon, beginning as an online book retailer the company evolved to selling any and all consumer goods and services.
+Since your business started, you may have outgrown your original mission or direction.
+Consider Amazon, beginning as an online book retailer; the company evolved to selling a wide variety of consumer goods and services.
 This change to the company’s DNA directly led to a rebrand that encompassed their new direction.
-Changes in direction, morals, and values-all benefit when accompanied by a rebrand to communicate the new company to its audience.
+Changes in direction, morals, and values benefit when accompanied by a rebrand to communicate the new company to its audience.